-- Students should expect homework tasks lasting 30 minutes to 1 hour for each subject - English and Mathematics homework is set weekly and Science homework is set at least once per fortnight - Option subjects set homework at least every two weeks. - Students should expect a variety of homework and independent learning tasks, including flipped learning (learning something themselves that they have not yet learned in class)
+- Students should expect homework tasks lasting 30 minutes to 1 hour for each subject they study at GCSE.
+The only subjects that will not set homework will be Religion and World Views and Education for Life as these are non-examined subjects. - English, Science and Mathematics homework is set weekly. - Option subjects set homework at least every two weeks. - Students should expect a variety of homework and independent learning tasks, including flipped learning (learning something themselves that they have not yet learned in class. - The homework set will not always be the same for each class, as teachers will set homework that will maximise the learning for their class.
+The homework will always follow / link to the subject learning journey.